 The program may need to comply with the New Mexico Department of Health Regulations (section 29-17-2 to 29-17-5, NMSA 1978 [9/1/98]): Caregivers Criminal History Screening Act.
-This will require EMS students to have a nationwide criminal history screening.
+This will require EMS students to have nationwide criminal history screening.
 When screening becomes necessary, it will be done through the use of fingerprints reviewed by the Department of Public Safety and submitted to the Federal Bureau of Investigation.
-Directions for obtaining this clearance will be available from the EMS Department.
-EMS students will also be required to complete drug testing for compliance with clinical agencies.
+Directions for obtaining this clearance will be available from the Allied Health Compliance Specialist.
+EMS students will also be required to complete a 10-panel drug test.
 Students must pass both the criminal history screening and drug testing for continuation in the EMS program.